mugen609/bigbox-native-res-setup/PerfectAspectRatio.md

 ### The Math

-Both systems display at **3:2 aspect ratio** (1.5:1), which is narrower than 16:9 but wider than 4:3.
+Both systems display at **3:2 aspect ratio**, which is narrower than 16:9 but wider than 4:3.
 We'll use a 16:9 scaler profile.

 ---